SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A fat pointer is a pointer that stores some extra data besides the address.

 What Rust and C++ call references are probably more like pointers.
-In Rust and C++ the & operator takes a reference of something.
+In Rust and C++ the ＆ operator takes a reference of something.
-In Rust, any references of a type have the type &‹type›, while in C++ they have the type ‹type›&.
+In Rust, any references of a type have the type ＆‹type›, while in C++ they have the type ‹type›＆.
-In Rust, to take a reference, one must prefix the thing one is taking a reference of with &, while in C++ reference-taking is implied if one assigns to a reference-type variable.
+In Rust, to take a reference, one must prefix the thing one is taking a reference of with ＆, while in C++ reference-taking is implied if one assigns to a reference-type variable.
 In Rust, a reference to an element in a data structure counts as a reference to the whole data structure for the purposes of borrow semantics.
-In Rust, references are immutable by default, and must explicitly be declared mutable with &mut.
+In Rust, references are immutable by default, and must explicitly be declared mutable with ＆mut.
 In Rust, the act of taking a reference is known as borrowing, since implements specific semantics/rules.
 In Rust, correct use of borrow semantics are checked at compile time by the borrow checker.
 Borrow rules:
 1) borrows cannot last for a larger scope than the owner
 2) you may only have n references to a resource or exactly one mutable reference to a resource, but not both at the same time.
-Only having either n references or exactly mutable reference to a resource implies that you cannot assign to a variable borrowed elsewhere, since assigning requires an implicit mutable borrow (!). x = 22 is equivalent to *(&mut x) = 22
+Only having either n references or exactly mutable reference to a resource implies that you cannot assign to a variable borrowed elsewhere, since assigning requires an implicit mutable borrow (!). x = 22 is equivalent to *(＆mut x) = 22
 Dereferencing takes a thing that is a reference and returns the referenced thing, allowing you access to the value behind the reference. you can also dereference on the left-hand side of an assignment to assign to the referenced piece of memory.
 In most C-family languages (of the ones I can write, C# and Rust) to dereference you use the dereference operator *.